damlayildiz/CyclingApp/README.md

   Users can create alarms for the days they want to ride.
 But the alarm rings only if the wind is under 20 km/h humidity is below 60% and temperature is between 10ºC and 30ºC at that hour.

->To avoid traffic and sometimes the sun, cyclists usually get up early.
+>To avoid traffic and sometimes heat, cyclists usually get up early.
 And if the weather is not suitable for riding, then you are awake at 6 am for nothing.
 This was my main motivation for creating this app.

 - **Don't forget:**